jadecobra/python_tdd_exercises/source/exceptions/AttributeError.rst

 If you have been typing along *WELL DONE!* You now know

 * how to solve :ref:`ModuleNotFoundError`
-* how to solve a NameError_ using variables
+* how to solve NameError_ using variables
 * how to solve an `AttributeError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#AttributeError>`_ by defining variables

 ----